OUR OBJECTIVES ARE:

-This Draft Local List is of buildings, open spaces or other local features of value to the community – not otherwise formally Listed – for incorporation into the Neighbourhood Plan for Ponteland.
-Click here to view the list.
+This Draft Local List is of buildings, open spaces or other local features of value to the community – not otherwise formally Listed – Click here to view the list.

-We now come to a really important planning application.
-This has been made by Bellway in respect of the Police Headquarters site, and has the reference: 17/02747/REM.
-It covers a proposal for 258 new dwellings on what is a Brownfield site, so it is very likely to be given the green light.
-This does not mean that you cannot make comments, however.
+This was made by Bellway in respect of the Police Headquarters site under the reference: 17/02747/REM.
+It covers a proposal for 258 new dwellings on a Brownfield site.

 Ponteland Civic Society's own response can be downloaded by clicking here .